DataDog/hiring-engineers/answers.md

 As seen in the above image, it took 45 seconds pause. so, Success!

-## Bonus Question : Can you change the collection interval without modifying the Python check file you created?
+## Bonus Question: Can you change the collection interval without modifying the Python check file you created?

 Yes, by modifying my_metrics.yaml file to as shown below, i was able to add interval without modifying python check file